Collab-Group/mosa-core/README.md

 - This currently only supports Windows
 - **Important** When updating, uninstall MOSA Core first, **THEN** install the update.
 - **Important** Your project name **cannot** contain spaces, GRUB does not support this sadly

+This is our edition of the MOSA Project